 Tip: Before paying with cash or a check, remember to ask if credit cards are accepted.

 2. Not paying recurring bills with a credit card.

-One of the more common ways that credit card holders can miss out on valuable rewards is when they fail to investigate the possibility of paying recurring bills with their reward credit card.
+One of the more common ways that credit card holders can miss out on valuable rewards is when they fail to investigate the possibility of paying recurring bills with their rewards credit card.
 Monthly payments for mobile phone service, Internet service, and pay television services can often be set up to be automatically charged to your credit card.
 In fact, many home, car and health insurance premiums can also be paid for with a credit card.
 And when you do so, you can earn rewards while avoiding the hassle of manually making payments each month.
 But be sure to check to see if there is a fee to pay the bill with your credit card.

 Tip: Contact your billers and ask if they have an automatic payment system that you can enroll in using your credit card.
-You can also see if your credit card issuer offers its own automatic bill payment program.

-3. Not understanding the rewards program.
+3. Not understanding your rewards program.

 While there are some credit cards that offer the same rewards for all purchases, many will offer bonus rewards for purchases made from eligible merchants.
 By knowing which card offers the best rewards at the merchants you visit, you can earn the most valuable rewards.